thomas3d/BulkInsert/README.md

 One example (SomeEntity.cs) show how to add BulkInsert on an Entity Framework
 Other example (BulkSQLWriter.cs) show how to use BulkInsert and BulkUpdate using plain ADO.NET

-Please note that BulkUpdate create a temp table in the database and drop it again.
+Please note that BulkUpdate and BulkSelect create a temp table in the database and drop it again.

+Using a combination of BulkSelect and BulkUpdate you can copy a large number specific row/values from one database to another fast.

 # USAGE
 ```